 Lead CI: Consumer fridge studies and meat waste project funded by End Food Waste Australia (previously Fight Food Waste CRC) and Meat and Livestock Australia

-Bhavna currently coordinates and teaches the Sustainability, Governance and Social Change core course in the Master's of Environmental and Urban Planning in the School of Global, Urban and Social Studies.
+I currently coordinate and teach the Sustainability, Governance and Social Change core course in the Master's of Environmental and Urban Planning in the School of Global, Urban and Social Studies.

-Bhavna has taught undergraduate and postgraduate courses, including Environmental Ideas, Thoughts and Action and Sustainability, Governance and Social Change.
+I have previously taught undergraduate and postgraduate courses, including Environmental Ideas, Thoughts and Action.

-She has been a regular guest lecturer on various topics and courses in her school since 2019, such as urban spatial planning, sustainable built environment, Sustainability, Governance and Social Change and Communicating Sustainability.
-She has participated as a panel advisor for master's capstone students to discuss research methods, especially digital ethnography.
+I regularly guest lecture on various topics and courses such as urban spatial planning, sustainable built environment, Sustainability, Governance and Social Change and Communicating Sustainability.
+I have participated as a panel advisor for master's capstone students to discuss research methods, especially digital ethnography.

 Discard studies, Food studies, Social Practice Theories, Urban and Regional Planning, Policy development, Human Geography, Sociology, Cultural Studies,